Designer Galliano says didn't mean anti-Semitic remarks

 Galliano had been one of the most celebrated fashion designers of his generation, creating well-received collections for Dior until his ouster.

-A French court convicted him of making "public insults based on origin, religious affiliation, race or ethnicity" during two episodes in a Parisian cafe and gave him a suspended fine of 6,000 euros, which he will have to pay only if he is convicted of a similar offence.
+A French court convicted him of making "public insults based on origin, religious affiliation, race or ethnicity" during two episodes in a Parisian cafe and gave him a suspended fine of 6,000 euros ($8,000), which he will have to pay only if he is convicted of a similar offence.

 In a third incident, which was videotaped and made public, Galliano is shown taunting people in a cafe.